CubenetWebHosting/TipsForCompanies/Compliance Cheat Sheet for Companies in South Africa.md

-# Comprehensive Compliance Cheat Sheet for Companies in South Africa
+# Compliance Cheat Sheet for Companies in South Africa

 ## 1. SARS (South African Revenue Service)
 - **Registration:** Companies need to register with SARS upon starting their business operations.